camunda/camunda-bpm-platform/README.md

 ## License
-This project is licensed under [Apache Licence 2.0](https://github.com/atharwa-24/camunda-bpm-platform/blob/master/LICENSE)
+The source files in this repository are made available under the [Apache License Version 2.0](./LICENSE).